Elizabeth Fee: Career

 Fee taught history of science and medicine at the State University of New York and introduced controversial courses on human sexuality.

 In 1974, Fee went to work at Johns Hopkins School of Public Health, where she worked until 1995.
 She worked in departments including health humanities, international health, and health policy.

 Fee was involved in the feminist movement and the Health Marxist Organisation.
 In 1994, she coedited Women's Health, Politics, and Power: Essays on Sex/Gender, Medicine, and Public Health with Nancy Krieger.

 She became particularly well known for her work to document and analyse the history of HIV/AIDS.
 Historian Theodore M. Brown has said that Fee sought "to make sure that vulnerable people do not have their needs and rights trampled in the rush to 'protect the public.'"
 She coedited AIDS: The Burden of History in 1988 and AIDS: The Making of a Chronic Disease in 1992 with Daniel Fox.
 Her work informed scholarship on lesbian, gay, bisexual, transgender and queer health and wellbeing.

 Fee produced almost thirty books and hundreds of articles, on topics as varied as the racialized treatment of syphilis, the history of the toothbrush, and bioterrorism.
 During her tenure at Johns Hopkins, Fee wrote a history of the School of Public Health, Disease and Discovery: A History of the Johns Hopkins School of Hygiene and Public Health, 1916–1939.
 This is considered the first "biography" of the first school of public health, and it documented power networks in a supposedly technocratic field.
 Later, she and Roy Acheson wrote a history of public health education.

 In 1990, Fee became the editor of the history section of the American Journal of Public Health (AJPH).

 In the 1990s, she started the Sigerist Circle, which examined class, race and gender, and the Spirit of 1848 Caucus of the American Public Health Association, which sought to improve the understanding of how identity influences public health.

 Fee became the Chief of the History of Medicine Division at the National Library of Medicine in 1995.
 She oversaw moves to restructure the organisation around three sections: Rare Books and Early Manuscripts, Images and Archives, and Exhibitions.
-In the 2000s, she became one of the leaders of Global Health Histories, a group created by the Rockefeller Foundation and the World Health Organisation to analyse 20th-century public health initiatives.
+In the 2000s, she became one of the leaders of Global Health Histories, a group created by the Rockefeller Foundation and the World Health Organization to analyse 20th-century public health initiatives.
 This resulted in the book The World Health Organization: A History, written with Marcos Cueto and Theodore M. Brown.
 She was appointed Chief Historian of the National Library of Medicine in 2011.

 Shortly before her 2018 death, Fee retired to become an independent researcher.